RHCHP General Information

 Students at Regis University must maintain at least a 2.000 (“C”) cumulative grade point average to be in good academic standing.
 The cumulative grade point average is computed by dividing the total number of grade points earned by the total number of semester hours attempted.
 A grade of “C-” or higher is required for upper division courses in the major or minor area to be counted as work toward the major or minor.
 A grade of “C-” or higher is required by some schools or departments for lower division major courses to be counted as work toward the major or minor.

 Note: Undergraduate programs in the Loretto Heights School of Nursing require a grade of “C” (2.000) or higher in all nursing courses.
-The Health Services Education undergraduate programs require a grade of at least a “C” in all HIM and HCA courses and a cumulative GPA for progression at a 2.00.
+The Health Services Education undergraduate programs require a grade of at least a “C” in all HCA courses and a cumulative GPA for progression at a 2.00.

 A grade of “D” in other courses indicates an academic deficiency; however, those course hours may apply toward graduation.